This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 There are 5 views in Tap.

-The main Tap interfaces are the known views of Ableton Live: Device View, Clip View and Mixer View.
+The main Tap interfaces are the known views of Ableton Live: Device View, Clips View and Mixer View.

 Tap also has one extra view which are customizable encoder pages to control about anything that accepts MIDI CC: Encoders.